tchaton/pytorch2lightning/README.md

 # Training on [Grid.ai](https://www.grid.ai/)

-[Grid.ai](https://www.grid.ai/) is the MLOps Platform from the creators of [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
+[Grid.ai](https://www.grid.ai/) is a ML Platform from the creators of [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) that enables you to train Machine Learning code without worrying about infrastructure.

 Learn more with [Grid.ai Docs](https://docs.grid.ai/platform/about-these-features/multi-node)